"Not all who wander are lost."

 We weren't sure if we had to go this direction because it was going uphill, but this is the correct path.
 At some points you will veer away from the stream and even go uphill, but eventually you come back to the stream.

 A tunnel on the right which fed water to the stream.

 Another tunnel on the left.
 You can continue the trail up the stairs or go straight from the stream to see a waterfall!

 Follow the path on the left to continue up.
 This is the view above the waterfall.
 Cross the stream and go up the path on the right.

 And finally, the bottom tier of Waiakeakua Falls!

 The middle tier was covered by a fallen tree, but still a beautiful sight!

 After climbing the falls or heading up the path on the left of the falls, you are rewarded with this view of the third tier of Waiakeakua Falls!
 A 50-foot falls that you can even climb to continue up to the ridge!

-The third tier of Waiakeakua Falls!
+Attempting to climb the third tier of Waiakeakua Falls.

-Attempting to climb it.
 It's actually not as difficult as it looks.